Imagine you're an Outdoor Educator...

 An Outdoor Educator course provides the training required to enter a career in the outdoor industry and is ideal for aspiring outdoor educators.
 You’ll experience firsthand the entire process of how an Outward Bound course is run whilst being trained to the level of a new instructor.
-This course requires no previous wilderness background; you will experience a mixture of theoretical and philosophical workshops, intense technical training and assessment, and backcountry expeditions as well as opportunities to build your resume and connect with other professionals – both seasoned and aspiring.
+This course requires no previous wilderness background; you will experience a mixture of theoretical and philosophical workshops, intense technical training and assessment, as well as opportunities to build your resume and connect with other professionals – both seasoned and aspiring.

-Start out gaining a solid base in backpacking (camp craft, navigation, and wilderness travel) in the San Rafael Swell, skills required for any wilderness expedition.
+Start out gaining a solid base in backpacking (camp craft, navigation, and wilderness travel) in the San Rafael Swell, developing the skills required for any wilderness expedition.
 Then, you’ll transition to rock climbing and learn the practical skills essential for a professional outdoor leader: belaying and rappelling, escapes, anchors, and how to teach those skills to students.
 Gain in-depth knowledge of the considerations of managing safety and risk at a climbing site, as well as facilitating the learning experience for student rock climbers.

 Next, your course will transition to the famous Robbers Roost area, a maze-like network of canyons once utilized as a hideout by Butch Cassidy’s “Wild Bunch.”
 Here, you’ll deepen your knowledge of anchors, rappels, and rescues in technical slot canyons.
 Canyoneering offers a great capstone to the climbing and ropes systems knowledge you will have built during the climbing section of the course: planning and preparation, time management, navigation and route-finding, and transferrable technical skills.